ClaikoCode/DX12RadianceCascades/README.md

-# Radiance Cascades in DirectX 12 - Master Thesis
+# Radiance Cascades in DirectX 12

 This repo contains a solution for real-time global illumination through a novel probe-based approach called Radiance Cascades (RC), introduced by Alexander Sannikov from Grinding Gear Games.
 The solution leverages hardware accelerated raytracing using DirectX 12.
 The implementation was built on top of [Microsoft's MiniEngine demo](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/MiniEngine), which gave useful as well as an open set of abstractions for many DX12 resources and usage patterns.